lilmont/SelfHostServer/README.md

 # SelfHostServer
-A self-host service with two API controllers
+A self-hosted Http server with two API controllers